AceCat1/src/README.md

 # src
 Hello world!
-Welcome to my GitHub repo- this is just where I'm going to be throwing random shit :)
+New Git page while I learn C. Not sure how many repositories are actually going to go up, but we'll see what happens. :)